iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 ![iQunet OPC-UA]({{ site.baseurl }}/assets/images/iqunet-opcua-mqtt.svg)
 <figcaption>figure 3: iQunet embedded OPC-UA server API</figcaption>

-For this tutorial, a Python program will then subscribe to the specified topic on the MQTT broker and display the incoming data on a real-time updated graph.
+In this tutorial, a Python program will then subscribe to the specified topic on the MQTT broker and display the incoming data on a real-time updated graph.
 <hr>